Netflix/falcor/documentation/datasources.md

 ### The call Method

-The `call` method on the DataSource interface executes the abstract JSON Graph call operation on the DataSource's associated JSON Graph object.
-The `call` method invokes a single function located inside of the JSON graph object.
+The `call` method on the DataSource interface executes the abstract [JSON Graph](http://netflix.github.io/falcor/documentation/jsongraph.html) call operation on the DataSource's associated [JSON Graph](http://netflix.github.io/falcor/documentation/jsongraph.html) object.
+The `call` method invokes a single function located inside of the [JSON Graph](http://netflix.github.io/falcor/documentation/jsongraph.html) object.

 Functions are useful for non-idempotent operations which cannot be performed using `get` or `set` (ex. like adding to a list).
 Using a Function is appropriate when the application is performing a transactional operation that cannot be represented as a series of set operation.

-JSON Graph Functions can _not_ return transient data (ex.
+[JSON Graph](http://netflix.github.io/falcor/documentation/jsongraph.html) Functions can _not_ return transient data (ex.
 2 + 2 = 4).
-A JSON Graph function can only return a JSONGraphEnvelope containing a subset of the data in its "this" object (the object which contains the function as a member).
+A [JSON Graph](http://netflix.github.io/falcor/documentation/jsongraph.html) function can only return a JSONGraphEnvelope containing a subset of the data in its "this" object (the object which contains the function as a member).

-When a Function returns a JSONGraphEnvelope, it *must* include a "paths" key which contains PathSet Arrays or Path Arrays that point to all of the values within the JSON Graph subset in the "jsonGraph" key.
-This is necessary, because unlike get in and set, the client has no way of predicting what subset of JSON Graph data will be sent back to the client from the server.
+When a Function returns a JSONGraphEnvelope, it *must* include a "paths" key which contains [PathSet Arrays or Path Arrays](http://netflix.github.io/falcor/documentation/paths.html#path) that point to all of the values within the [JSON Graph](http://netflix.github.io/falcor/documentation/jsongraph.html) subset in the "jsonGraph" key.
+This is necessary, because unlike get in and set, the client has no way of predicting what subset of [JSON Graph](http://netflix.github.io/falcor/documentation/jsongraph.html) data will be sent back to the client from the server.

-One of the hazards of invoking functions is that they may change any number of values in a client's Model cache.
-Functions also include a "invalidated" key in their JSONGraphEnvelope result which contains all of the paths to be invalidated within the Model cache.
+One of the hazards of invoking functions is that they may change any number of values in a client's [Model](http://netflix.github.io/falcor/documentation/model.html) cache.
+Functions also include an "invalidated" key in their JSONGraphEnvelope result which contains all of the [paths](http://netflix.github.io/falcor/documentation/paths.html) to be invalidated within the [Model](http://netflix.github.io/falcor/documentation/model.html) cache.

 ~~~js
 interface DataSource {